BenD2525/the_rescuers_p5/README.md

   - Django docs
   - Bootstrap Docs
   - W3Schools
-  - Chart.js docs
 - [Unsplash](https://unsplash.com/) for providing the images, specifically:
+  - Nahil Naseer for the jumbotron image.
-  - Brian Erickson for the home page image
+  - Justin Veenema, Marliese Streefland and Pauline Loroy for the images on the home page.
-  - Jenny Hill for the running article image
-  - Jose Vazquez for the yoga article image
-  - Sushil Ghimire for the Weightlifting article image
+  - Angel Luciano, Victor Grabarczyk and my personal photos for the featured residents images.
 - [Lucid Chart](https://www.lucidchart.com/)- used for the creation of the database schema table.